demidovd98/image_captioning_with_SSL/README.md

 3. applaying patch level normalization
 4. using Alex-net as impelemented in the paper and ResNet50 for networks backbone
 ## Dataset
-The dataset used is MSCOCO unlabeled 2017, available on https://cocodataset.org/#download
+The dataset used in training is MSCOCO unlabeled 2017, available on https://cocodataset.org/#download
 ## Code flow
 #### image_preprocessing
 contains image_transform.py that is used for image preprocessing for jigsaw, to create the croppings and apply color jittering